AmirErez/BBERT/README.md

 Script:  `/source/bertax_comparison.py`
 Comparison of classification performance between BBERT and BERTax on a set of testing datasets.

-## 7. Test datasets preparation.
+## 6. Test datasets preparation.
 ### 6.1.
 Downloading and preprocessing
 Script: `/source/ncbi-fna-iss-fastq-fasta.py`
-Ncbi -> .fna files -> iss pricessing -> fastq files -> conversion to .fasta:
+NCBI -> .fna files -> ISS processing -> fastq files -> conversion to .fasta:
 - obtaining a list of relevant bacterial and eukaryotic .fna files from NCBI.
-- filtering out .fna wich genus intersects with Bertax trining datasets.
+- filtering out .fna which genus intersects with BERTax training datasets.
 - downloading zip -> extracting .fna
 - using 'iss generate' tool to generate .fastq files
 - converting .fastq to .fasta and trimming reads to 100 bases